bishwasjungbist/toTeach/README.md

 # toTeach
-This is a dummy project to teach student about git and github
+This is a dummy project to teach student about git and github.
+Lets see.